 Inflate outlines to 3D space by Houdini

 Then I went by an orthodox method of 3DCG.
-It was much easier than fighting with enigmatic codes of tensorflow.
+It was much easier than fighting with enigmatic codes of TensorFlow.
 Although I could fix their topology easily, I left the polygons a little bit rough to make the visual feel something wired while they’re rendered photo-realistically.

 In this step, I finally could make the mood board and plan for the client.

-Developing animation sofware
+Developing animation software

-Alternative tool to Animate CC
+The alternative tool to Animate CC

 To import into Houdini, I had to draw an animation as vector data.
 It’s pretty common to use Adobe Animate in this case, though, I felt it was not good in terms of its laggy viewport navigation and a lack of hackability.
 So I decided to develop an animation tool, which is both lightweight and programmable, from scratch.